kchizi/openproject-reminders/README.md

-This plugin adds functions to support project reminders to [OpenProject](https://www.openproject.org). reminders can be scheduled selecting invitees from the same project to take part in the reminder.
+This plugin adds functions to support project reminders to [OpenProject](https://www.openproject.org). reminders can be scheduled selecting invitees from the same project to take part in the Reminder.
 An agenda can be created and sent to the invitees.
 After the reminder, attendees can be selected and minutes can be created based on the agenda.
 Finally, the minutes can be sent to all attendees and invitees.